Sea Venom Photo Gallery

 Left: RANAMOs dictate the colour scheme of the RAN Venoms and the size and location of lettering and other markings.
 Aircraft were in standard livery except for painted designs on the wing-tip tanks, that designated which Squadron they were from.

-Above left: Standing Room only!
+Below left: Standing Room only!
 Melbourne departed the UK on 11 March 1956 with 64 aircraft aboard: 39 Sea Venoms, 22 Gannets, 2 Sycamores and an Avro 707A.
 The Venoms were ‘cacooned’ in protective material and did not fly until arrival in Australia.
 The CO of Melbourne, CAPT G. Gatacre, noted that that lack of recreational space on the ship necessitated frequent stops on the journey home, including to Gibraltar, Naples, Malta, Aden and Colombo.
 Image: Jeff Chartier collection.
-Above right: A Venom being loaded aboard a barge in Jervis Bay, NSW, for transportation via HMAS Creswell and thence NAS Nowra 07 May 1956.
+Below right: A Venom being loaded aboard a barge in Jervis Bay, NSW, for transportation via HMAS Creswell and thence NAS Nowra 07 May 1956.
 Image: Jeff Chartier collection.

 Left: Aircrew of 805 Squadron in discussion with an Army liaison officer aboard HMAS Melbourne.
 Left to right: LCDR Ian Josselyn (CO), Unknown Army Major; LEUT Sandy Sandberg.
 Image: via Michael Sandberg.